What to do on a walk through San Telmo

 Minimal House

-It is believed that these small homes were built for freed slaves, who were granted land adjacent to the of their former masters.
-This is the only example left in Buenos Aires.
+It is believed that these small homes were built for freed slaves, who were granted land adjacent to that of their former masters.
+This is the only example that remains in Buenos Aires.

 More information